 Qualifying for SSDI is based on work credits and proof of a disabling condition that prevents you from working.
 Receiving SSDI is not affected by how much money you can have or receive by inheritance.

 Defining Supplemental Security Income (SSI)

 SSDI is often confused with Supplemental Security Income (SSI), but it is very different.

-Therefore, because SSI is a form of welfare, it restricts the amount of assets and inheritance an individual can receive.
-The Social Security Administration (SSA) counts any type of in-kind support as income, and subtracts the amount of money received from the SSI payment.
+Therefore, because SSI is a form of welfare, it restricts the amount of assets and inheritance you can receive.
+The Social Security Administration counts any type of in-kind support as income.
+This amount of money is subtracted from SSI payments.

 Other Circumstances When Inheritance Can Jeopardize Benefits

-It can be hard to know if an individual will need assistance or benefits later down the road.
-Inheritance can sometimes interfere with an individual receiving certain forms of government assistance – including housing allowance, food stamps, and Medicaid assistance.
+It can be hard to know if you will need assistance or benefits later down the road.
+Inheritance can sometimes interfere with receiving certain forms of government aid – including housing allowance, food stamps, and Medicaid.

-If an individual is left an amount of inheritance that the government deems significant to cover care costs, then that individual may be denied assistance and benefits offered by the state.
-To avoid this from happening, inheritance can be left in a Special Needs Trust or a Pooled Trust.
-Funds in these trusts can be accessed to supplement governmental benefits, but will never replace them.
+If you are left an inheritance that the government deems enough to cover care costs, then you may be denied aid from state programs.
+To keep this from happening, inheritance can be left in a Special Needs Trust or a Pooled Trust.
+Funds in these trusts can be accessed to supplement governmental benefits but will not replace them.

-M. Stanley Whitehead is an experienced Houston disability denial attorney who helps clients across the United States to fight unfair Social Security disability denials.
+M. Stanley Whitehead is a trusted Houston disability denial attorney.
+He has helped clients across the United States to fight unfair Social Security disability denials.
 If you were wrongly denied benefits, contact us today at (713) 993-7311.